Contextual Refinement of Higher-Order Concurrent Probabilistic Programs (Extended Version): Preliminaries

 \paragraph{Full Program Execution} We now define \(n\)-step program execution \wrt a scheduler~\(\sch\) with the recursive function $\execVal_{\sch, n}:(\Schstate\times\Cfg) \to \Distr\Val $ defined below.
 Intuitively, $\execVal_{\sch, n}(\schstate, \cfg)(\val)$ represents the probability of returning a value $\val$ in the first thread after at most~$n$ steps of~$\cfg$ \wrt the scheduler~$\sch$ with starting scheduler state~$\schstate$.
 The full program execution is then defined as the limit of \(\execVal_{\sch, n}\), which exists by monotonicity and continuity, i.e.~$\limexecVal_{\sch}(\schstate, \cfg) \eqdef \lim_{n\rightarrow \infty} \execVal_{\sch, n} (\schstate, \cfg)$. \smalldisplay{ } The probability that a starting configuration $\cfg$ terminates under scheduler $\sch$ with starting scheduler state $\schstate$ is hence defined as $\schexecTerm_{\sch}(\schstate, \cfg)\eqdef{} |\limexecVal_{\sch}(\schstate, \cfg)| $.

-The upper termination probability of an arbitrary configuration $\cfg$ is taken as the supermum of the termination probability ranging over all possible schedulers and initial scheduler states, i.e.~$\lubexecTerm(\cfg)\eqdef \sup_{\sch, \schstate} \schexecTerm_{\sch}(\schstate,\cfg)$.
+The upper termination probability of an arbitrary configuration $\cfg$ is taken as the supremum of the termination probability ranging over all possible schedulers and initial scheduler states, i.e.~$\lubexecTerm(\cfg)\eqdef \sup_{\sch, \schstate} \schexecTerm_{\sch}(\schstate,\cfg)$.
 We use the upper termination probability $\lubexecTerm$ as the observation predicate for contextual refinement.
-In other words, we consider \emph{may-termination}~\cite{nondeterminismLR,prob-nondeterminismLR} as the main property of interest for the refinement\footnote{We leave the problem of \emph{must-termination} refinement of concurrent probabilistic programs for future work (see \cref{sec:conclusion}).}.
+In other words, we consider \emph{may-termination}~\cite{nondeterminismLR,prob-nondeterminismLR} as the main property of interest for the refinement\footnote{We leave the problem of \emph{must-termination} refinement of concurrent probabilistic programs for future work; we believe an Iris-based logic would appear to require transfinite step-indexing~\cite{transfiris, prob-nondeterminismLR}.}. \diffred{Defining observational equivalence in terms of (non-)termination is common for non-probabilistic sequential languages, where it is provably equivalent to alternate definitions stated in terms of returning the same Boolean value~\cite{pitts-contextual}. }

 We here also provide an auxiliary definition of partial program execution $\pexec_{\sch,n}: (\Schstate\times\Cfg)\rightarrow\DDistr(\Schstate\times\Cfg)$, used in the model of \theaplog. \smalldisplay{ } We can view \(\pexec\) as a relaxation of \(\execVal\) which keeps probability mass on configurations that are not final, whereas the latter only considers final configurations.